Resisting Arrest in Collin County

 Another common issue in prosecuting a person for Resisting Arrest is proving the existence of an actual arrest.
 A person does not commit the offense of Resisting Arrest when they are merely resisting some sort of police action that does constitute an arrest, search or transport.

 By the very nature of the offense, individuals charged with Resisting Arrest are likely facing at least one other charge.
 In situations like this it can feel like problems are compounding problems.
 This does not have to be the case.
-If you have been charged with Resisting Arrest, contact our office for a free consultation with one of our experienced attorneys.
+If you have been charged with Resisting Arrest, contact our office for a consultation with one of our experienced attorneys.